edp1096/kp3-skr-mod/README.md

 * Display - <del>OLED 0.96`, Rotary Switch, Speaker</del>
     * ~~Zonestar OLED Display - https://aliexpress.com/item/4000839370779.html~~ - Not work

+* ~~Micro sd extension adapter~~ - Because this give damage to sd card slot in SKR board so, do not use it.

 ## Todo
 * [ ] <del>Schematic, Pin map for display</del>